WebBluetoothCG/demos/bluetooth-plane/README.md

 * If you find any issues, please open a bug here on GitHub

 ## How to make contributions?
-Please read and follow the steps in the CONTRIBUTING.md
+Please read and follow the steps in the ../CONTRIBUTING.md

 ## License
-See LICENSE
+See ../LICENSE

 ## Google+
 Web Bluetooth Community on Google+: https://plus.google.com/communities/108953318610326025178